 My name is Tom.

 The subject of the sentence is “my name,” marked by は , the subject particle.
 Then, です connects the subject to the predicate, which is the part of the sentence that describes the subject.

 Today is Friday.

-As you can see, です can make up some of the simplest sentences in Japanese!
+As you can see, です can appear in some of the most simple sentences in Japanese.

-いる and ある are also verbs but don’t perform as copulas.
-They mean “to exist” or “to be”—with いる corresponding to living things and ある referring to non-living things.
+いる and ある are also verbs, but they don’t act as copulas.
+They mean “to exist” or “to be.” いる corresponds to living things and ある refers to non-living things.

 Talk about having an existential crisis in Japanese!